mrborges23/mypage.github.io/assignment_1.md

 Some notes:
 * Partial grading will be given to answers that, despite being incorrect, show a good understanding of phylogenetic concepts and technical procedures.
 Thus, do not forget to justify all your answers and show the steps leading you to the final solution.
 * Do not submit any output files that you will obtain by running the required software.
 Instead, validate your answers by summarizing the information contained in these files in the form of tables or plots.
 Translating complex information into sentences, tables, or plots is an important skill that will be evaluated in your answers.
 * Every assignment should be appropriately identified using the following name: `RB_AssignmentNumber_YourStudentNumber`.
-Upload each assignment as an independent PDF file into the GCA cloud.
+Upload each assignment as an independent PDF file into my vetcloud (link sent by email).